 The University considers any contract creating a financial asset or liability as a financial instrument, except in certain limited circumstances.
-Financial instruments consist of cash, short and long-term investments, accounts receivables, accounts payable, amounts due to government and short and long-term debt.
+Financial instruments consist of cash, short and long-term investments, accounts receivables, accounts payable, and short and long-term debt.